rse/microkernel/README.md

 ### State Transitions

 There are states the microkernel can be in.
-For transitioning between states the microkernel calls the optional enter (or leave) transition method, in (reverse) order after a topological sort, on all modules providing them.
+For transitioning between states, the microkernel calls optional enter (or leave) transition method in (reverse) order on all topologically sorted modules.

-By default there are 6 states defined (but you can easily redefine the entire state transition scheme):
+By default, there are 6 states pre-defined (but you can easily re-define the entire state transition scheme):

 ```txt
       +---[boot]--+   +-[latch]--+   +[configure]+  +-[prepare]-+  +---[start]--+